 \section{Mean Adapted-to-Supervised Ratio metric}

-In this section we introduce a novel measure, called mASR (\textit{mean Adapted-to-Supervised Ratio}), in order to better evaluate the domain adaptation task than allowed by the usual mIoU.
+In this section we introduce a novel measure, called mASR (\textit{mean Adapted-to-Supervised Ratio}), in order to better evaluate the domain adaptation task with respect to the usual mIoU.

-The idea behind the new metric sparks from realizing that the mIoU is missing a key component to evaluate an adaptation method: \ie, it does not account for the starting accuracy for the different classes in supervised training.
+The idea behind the new metric sparks from realizing that the mIoU is missing a key component to evaluate an adaptation method: \ie, it does not account for the starting accuracy on the different classes in supervised training.
 In particular, the objective of domain adaptation is to transfer the knowledge learned on a source dataset to a target one, trying to get as close as possible to the results attainable through supervised learning on the target domain.
-We design mASR to capture the relative performance between an adapted architecture and its target supervised counterpart, which we identify as a reasonable upper bound.
+We design mASR to capture the relative accuracy of an adapted architecture with respect to its target supervised counterpart, which we identify as a reasonable upper bound.
 Therefore mASR focuses less on the absolute-term performance and more on the relative accuracy obtained by an adapted architecture when compared to traditional supervised training.

 We compare the per-class IoU score of the adapted network for each $c\in \mathcal{C}$ ($\IoU^c_{adapt}$) with the results of supervised training on target data ($\IoU^c_{sup}$) and we compute mASR by: